guiglass/LUXOR/questions and answers.md

   </p>

-  - Superhero fly mode may be enabled during recording, and when used in combination with raycast floor the avatar will remain attached to any floor but move in the direction the user is pointing.
+  - Superhero fly mode may be enabled during recording, and when used in combination with raycast floor the avatar will remain attached to any floor but can be moved in the direction the user is pointing.
   <p align="center">
   <a href="/img/slew fly.png">
      <img width="15%" height="15%" src="/img/slew fly.png">